Groundwater is a highly precious resource that brings great social and financial benefits to a region if properly

-Groundwater Relief offers help to organisations with the set up and development of monitoring programmes, development of Standard Operating Procedures (SOPs), data management, data analysis, groundwater assessments, modelling the subsurface, the maintenance and the rehabilitation of groundwater infrastructure.
+Groundwater Relief offers help to organisations with the establishment and development of monitoring programmes, development of Standard Operating Procedures (SOPs), data management, data analysis, groundwater assessments and where appropriate, numerical modelling to simulate the aquifer response to pumping.

 To aid our work we have also developed two resources: